Small Community Parks and Recreation Master Planning Resource Guide Version I–Agency/Educator Edition - Print

 The authors are professional parks and recreation planners who have conducted more than 450 community plans around the U.S.

 The guide describes how most tasks can be completed in house, while some tasks, such as a statistically valid community survey, may be most effectively and efficiently completed as contracted or partnered services.

 It provides an overview of the potential decision to contract with an independent third party, such as a professional park, recreation, and open space management consulting firm, which can provide unbiased credibility to the planning process, but may be cost prohibitive for smaller agencies.

-Suggestions for successful decision-making, community and stakeholder engagement, innovative inventory, programming analysis, technological tools, financial analysis, and an appropriate approval process are included.
+The guide includes suggestions for successful decision-making, community and stakeholder engagement, innovative inventory, programming analysis, technological tools, financial analysis, and an appropriate approval process.

 This Full Guide includes 18 valuable appendix resources, such as questionnaires, matrices, invitation and inventory templates, and other sample documents to help fully implement a comprehensive planning process.

 Chapter 1: Why a Master Plan?

 Chapter 2: Start Up

 Chapter 3: The Planning Context

 Chapter 5: Inventory, Analysis, and Forecasting Needs